Jennie Tuttle Hobart

-Esther Jane "Jennie" Hobart (née Tuttle; April 30, 1849 – January 8, 1941) was the wife of Vice President Garret Hobart and a philanthropist and community activist in New Jersey.
+Esther Jane "Jennie" Hobart (née Tuttle; April 30, 1849 – January 8, 1941) was the wife of Vice President Garret Hobart.
+She served as the second lady of the United States from 1897 until her husband's death in 1899, and was a philanthropist and community activist in New Jersey.

+Hobart often served as White House hostess because the first lady, Ida Saxton McKinley, suffered from epilepsy and other chronic ailments.

 Biography

 Born and raised in Paterson, New Jersey, Hobart was the daughter of the prominent attorney Socrates Tuttle and his wife, Jane Winters.
+Her mother died soon after birth, leaving Hobart to be raised by her step-mother, Elizabeth Willer Tuttle.
 She married Garret Hobart in Paterson on July 21, 1869, at the start of his career as a lawyer and politician.
 They had four children, two of whom died in childhood.
 The other two were Garret Jr. and Fannie, who died in 1895.

-In 1896 her husband was elected Vice President of the United States and the family moved to Washington, D.C.
-As the second lady of the United States, Hobart often served as White House hostess because the first lady, Ida Saxton McKinley, suffered from epilepsy.
+In 1896, Garret Hobart was elected Vice President of the United States and the family moved to Washington, D.C.
+As the second lady of the United States, Hobart often served as White House hostess because the first lady, Ida Saxton McKinley, suffered from epilepsy and other chronic ailments.
 Vice President Hobart died of heart failure on November 21, 1899.
 After his death, she returned to Paterson and became involved in community affairs.
-She was a close friend of Mrs. McKinley and rushed to Buffalo, New York, to offer her support when President McKinley was shot in September 1901.
+She was a close friend of Mrs. McKinley and rushed to Buffalo, New York, to offer her support when President McKinley was assassinated in September 1901.

 During the American women's suffrage movement, Hobart positioned herself as definitively anti-suffrage.
 She organized the New Jersey Association Opposed to Woman Suffrage and held regular meetings.